mxgmn/WaveFunctionCollapse/README.md

 ## How to build

 WFC is a console application that depends only on the standard library.
-If you have dotnet Core on Linux MacOs or Windows, run WFC with
+Get [.NET Core](https://www.microsoft.com/net/download) for Windows, Linux or macOS and run
 ```
-dotnet run
+dotnet run WaveFunctionCollapse.csproj
 ```
-Get dotnet core from (https://www.microsoft.com/net/download).
-Otherwise, build instructions from the community for various platforms can be found in the [relevant issue](https://github.com/mxgmn/WaveFunctionCollapse/issues/3).
+Alternatively, use build instructions from the community for various platforms from the [relevant issue](https://github.com/mxgmn/WaveFunctionCollapse/issues/3).
 Casey Marshall made a [pull request](https://github.com/mxgmn/WaveFunctionCollapse/pull/18) that makes using the program with the command line more convenient and includes snap packaging.

 ## Notable ports, forks and spinoffs